 BLARNEY PARTY with The Blarney Brothers

-(Venues opens 90 minutes before show for picnic dinner)
+(Venue opens 90 minutes before show for drinks)

 Surely our longest-running group with an unbroken performance record, The Blarney Brothers remain at the forefront of the South African entertainment industry.